JoeyStanley/real/_posts/2017-12-12-a-tutorial-on-extracting-foramnts-in-praat.md

 # Getting feedback from Praat

-If you want some visual feedback just to know Praat ran, you can add have Praat write messages with info in it.
-For example, you can do a simple "Hello, World!" with the `writeInfo` command (be sure to note the capitalization!):
+If you want some visual feedback just to know Praat ran, you can have Praat write messages to you.
+For example, you can do a simple "Hello, World!" with the `writeInfo` command (be sure to note the capitalized *I* in `writeInfo`!):

 <pre>
 writeInfo: "Hello, World!"